-Offering spectacular landscapes and cultural experience, Sin Chai Village is one neighborhood village that you don’t want to miss during your trip to Sapa.
-Similar to Cat Cat Village, Sin Chai offers true traditional culture experience with less tourists, which enables Sin Chai being one of the unreached hill-tribe village for tourism.
+Offering spectacular landscapes and cultural experiences, Sin Chai Village is one neighborhood village that you don’t want to miss during your trip to Sapa.
+Similar to Cat Cat Village, Sin Chai offers a true traditional cultural experience with fewer tourists, which enables Sin Chai to be one of the unreached hill-tribe villages for tourism.

 Sin Chai Village